Trump attacks European migration, energy and Middle East policy during UN address

 belganewsagency.eu

-Trump's speech, which stretched to nearly an hour rather than the allotted 15 minutes, jumped rapidly across topics, from crime in Washington, DC, to oil drilling in the North Sea.
+Trump's speech, which stretched to nearly an hour rather than the allotted 15 minutes, jumped rapidly across topics, from crime in Washington to oil drilling in the North Sea.

-Regarding the Middle East, Trump objected to recent moves by the United Kingdom, Canada and France to recognise Palestinian statehood, calling it “a reward” for the “horrific atrocities” committed by Hamas.
-He argued the group has refused to release hostages or accept a ceasefire.
+Regarding the Middle East, he objected to recent moves by the UK, Canada and France to recognise Palestinian statehood, calling it “a reward” for the “horrific atrocities” committed by Hamas.
+He said the group has refused to release hostages or accept a ceasefire.

 Website preview